Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 **Passes Testing:**

-- The Brand Account user is able to access a limited version of the Admin section from the Front-End.
+- The Brand Account user can access a limited version of the Admin section from the Front-End.
 Viewing order history and having C.R.U.D. functionality over Merchandise.

 - They can perform C.R.U.D. functionality from the Front-End via the "Add" & "Edit" pages.

-- They are able to Delete products from the Front-End via a defensively designed delete modal.
+- They can Delete products from the Front-End via a defensively designed delete modal.

-- Regular users are blocked from accessing Brand Account only pages if they navigate to the URL directly and are informed of this by Alerts.
+- Regular users are blocked from accessing Brand Account-only pages if they navigate to the URL directly and are informed of this by Alerts.

 <details><summary>Brand Account - Assigning group</summary><img src="docs/testing/brand_account/a_create.png" alt="Assigning group"></details>